cryptsetup-reencrypt - Man Page

 --resume-only (LUKS2 only)

-Resume reencryption (any mode) operation already described in LUKS2 metadata.
+Resume reencryption (any mode) operation that is already described in LUKS2 metadata.
 If no reencrypt operation is initialized, the command with --resume-only parameter fails.
-Useful for resuming reencrypt operation without accidentally triggering new reencryption operation.
+Useful for resuming the reencrypt operation without accidentally triggering a new reencryption operation.

 --sector-size bytes (LUKS2 only)

-Reencrypt device with new encryption sector size enforced.
+Reencrypt the device with a new encryption sector size enforced.

-WARNING: Increasing encryption sector size may break hosted filesystem.
-Do not run reencryption with --force-offline-reencrypt if unsure what block size was filesystem formatted with.
+WARNING: Increasing the encryption sector size may break the hosted filesystem.
+Do not run reencryption with --force-offline-reencrypt if unsure what block size the filesystem was formatted with.

 --tries, -T